|

 RAF Dawidstow-Moor.
 August 13, 1943 - Polish Soldier's Day.

-The squadron's CO reporting to the visiting president of
+The squadron's CO reporting to the visiting president of Poland Wladyslaw Raczkiewicz.

 The ceremony of hoisting the flag, preceding speeches and presenting the unit's members with decorations.

-W/Cdr Czetowoicz conversing with the President.
+Same day and place.
+W/Cdr Czetowiicz conversing with the President.

 RAF Chievor.
 25 April 1944, the Squadron's Day.